anudit/ffjavascript/README.md

 # ffjavascript
-Finite Field Library in Javascript
+Fork of Finite Field Library in Javascript that removes `web_worker` (yes ik) to make it compatible with React Native.

 ## License